qtiuto/lua-for-android/README.md

       Notice:in module java the name is "type",the global function is changed to upper case to avoid confiction with the internal function type,with return the type of a lua object.
+      Note:To get a primitive type,pass it's name,e.g to get 'int', pass int, rather than jni identifier 'I'.For array type, you must pass in full name,rather than shortName.The full name you pass in is the name from Class#getName,and the short Name is from getSimpleName.Inner class must pass in qulified name like 'View$OnClickListener' instead of 'View.OnClickListener' or
+      'OnClickListener'

      instanceof:
       to check whether the given object is an instance of the give type.